-This section provides a review of each program and activity identified for implementation in the first two years (2021 and 2022) of the TDP Program Elements and briefly describes the milestones or achievements are summarized.
+This section provides a review of each program and activity identified for implementation in the first two years (2021 and 2022) of the TDP Program Elements and briefly describes the milestones or achievements between July 1, 2021 and June 30, 2022.
 Additional noteworthy accomplishments over the last year are also documented.
-Discrepancies between the 2020 TDP Major Update and the projects and activities are noted in the corresponding activity descriptions, and steps to be taken to modify the program or activity are described.